Recent from talks

 Pilch's first appearance at Lord's was a three-day match in July 1820, playing for Norfolk.
 He then went to Sheffield to play cricket and earn his living as a tailor.

-By the late 1820s, he had become the finest batsman in England and acquired the nickname, "the non pareil [unrivalled] hitter".
+By the late 1820s, he was seen as the finest batsman in England and acquired the nickname, "the non pareil [unrivalled] hitter".

 He appeared 23 times in Gentlemen v Players matches.